kevinyee1993/snackTime/README.md

 * A level system rather than just increasing the amount of food that drops
 * Hearts that drop that players can collect to increase their lives
 * Possibly a system where if a player collects a certain amount of fruit in a row, they get an extra life
+* Add a backend that keeps track of high scores